 Active Transportation Plan

-A Plan for Active Transportation was adopted by the City Council on March 3, 2009.
-Download sections of the plan here
+The Active Transportation Plan (ATP) was adopted by the City Council on March 3, 2009.

 Information about biking in Kirkland, including a bike map and rules of the road.

 The EvergreenHealth/Totem Lake Traffic Study is a joint effort between the City of Kirkland and EvergreenHealth.
 The purpose of this traffic study is to provide planning-level recommendations for the future motorized and non-motorized transportation network serving the Totem Lake subarea, with a focus around the EvergreenHealth campus.
 The conclusions from this study are intended to support the shared-goals of both the City of Kirkland and EvergreenHealth and assist stakeholders with planning for future conditions.

 Gettin' Around Town

 Whether you live, work or play in Kirkland, there’s more than one way to get there!
 In addition to driving alone in a car, you can carpool, car-share, take the bus, ride the train, or get some exercise on your bike or on foot.

 Contains links to Kirkland's greenways guidelines and concepts for public art on greenways.